 BCIT is an Instructor Training Centre for Cisco Networking Academy and this training is only open to sponsored instructors who are affiliated with an institution that has an active Cisco Networking Academy.
 Introduction to Networks (ITN) Instructor training introduces the architectures, models, protocols, and networking elements used as a foundation for corporate networks.
 Instructors will have the opportunity to build simple local area networks (LANs) and will develop a working knowledge of IP addressing schemes.
 Foundational network security will be covered and instructors will also be able to perform basic configurations for routers and switches.
 Networking Academy badges are available for completing this course.
 The course delivery will be a combination of distance education and in-person sessions.
 The course delivery will be through distance education where the students read the on-line materials and complete all the on-line chapter quizzes prior to attending 12-hours of in-person sessions scheduled with the instructor.
 The in-person sessions concentrate on instructional techniques, technical clarification, and challenge lab activities.

-Below is one offering of CITX 3101 for the Spring/Summer 2022 term.
+Below is one offering of CITX 3101 for the Winter 2023 term.